Chart Color Schemes

 Waratah is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Waratah's population showed low cultural diversity, with 89.7% being citizens, 87.5% born in Australia, and 97.4% speaking English only at home.
-Christianity was the predominant religion, practiced by 37.4%.
-The 'Other' category was slightly overrepresented compared to regional averages (0.8% vs 0.7%).
+Waratah exhibited below-average cultural diversity, with 89.7% citizens, 87.5% born in Australia, and 97.4% speaking English only at home as of the latest data.
+Christianity dominated Waratah's religious landscape, accounting for 37.4%.
+The 'Other' religion category was slightly overrepresented compared to regional averages (0.8% vs 0.7%).

 Frequently Asked Questions - Diversity